 Gazprom and Wintershall complete the restoration of the Chinese Palace in the lead-up to the 300th anniversary of the palace ensemble in Oranienbaum (Peterhof).

 Organized by Gazprom and E.ON Ruhrgas, the Blue Corridor-2012 international rally of gas-powered vehicles runs through Moscow, Minsk, Warsaw, Prague, Paris, Brussels, Essen, and Berlin.
+After that, NGV rallies become a tradition.

 October 8, 2012